konveyor/tackle2-hub/docs/bucket.md

 packaged as a tarball and the `X-Directory=Expand` header set.
 A GET with an Accept=text/html header behaves like a static file website.

-**PUT** stores the uploaded file in the bucket at the specified path.
-The intermediate directories are automatically created.
+**PUT** creates/updates the file/directory at the specified path.
+The intermediate directories are created as needed.
 When the file _isA_ directory, the client must upload a tarball and set the `X-Directory=Expand` header.
 The body must be a miltipart form with a field named `file`.

 **DELETE** deletes the file/directory at the specified path (but not intermediate directories).